gateio/gateapi-nodejs/docs/WalletApi.md

 > Promise<{ response: http.IncomingMessage; body: TransactionID; }> transferWithSubAccount(subAccountTransfer)

-Transfer between main and sub accounts
+Transfer between main and sub accounts.

 Support transferring with sub user\&#39;s spot or futures account.
 Note that only main user\&#39;s spot account is used no matter which sub user\&#39;s account is operated.